adaltas/node-nikita/packages/core/src/actions/execute/index.coffee.md

         if sudo or config.bash or config.arch_chroot or (Object.keys(env).length and env_export)
           metadata.tmpdir = true
         config.command = metadata.argument if metadata.argument?
-        config.code = [config.code] if config.code? and not Array.isArray config.code
-        config.code_skipped = [config.code_skipped] if config.code_skipped? and not Array.isArray config.code_skipped

 ## Schema